mui/material-ui/docs/data/material/getting-started/faq/faq.md

 >
 ```

-This will make the `AppBar` stay below the `TemplateFrame` in a preview mode but stick to the top in the Code Sandbox and Stackblitz.
+This will make the `AppBar` stay below the `TemplateFrame` in a preview mode but stick to the top in the CodeSandbox and Stackblitz.

 ## [legacy] I have several instances of styles on the page